Jean Price-Mars: Collective Bovarysme

-He coined the term collective bovarysme to describe the elite as identifying with their partial European ancestry while denouncing ties to their African legacy (in Gustave Flaubert's novel Madame Bovary, Emma Bovary is anxious to escape from social conditions which define her, but which she deprecates).
-He noticed that the elite were composed almost exclusively of people of mixed ancestry, descended from former free persons of color, who embraced their "whiteness."
+He coined the term collective bovarysme to describe the elite as identifying with their partial European ancestry while denouncing ties to their African legacy (in Gustave Flaubert's 1857 novel Madame Bovary, Emma Bovary is anxious to escape from social conditions which define her, but which she deprecates).
+He noticed that the elite were composed almost exclusively of people of mixed ancestry, descended from former free persons of color, who embraced their "whiteness".
 Most Haitians were more exclusively African in descent.
 His disdain for the elites spread beyond their racial purity of "bovarysme".

 He believed they had unfair economic and political influence.
 He understood that their power base in the state system relied heavily on the taxation of crops, especially of coffee, the chief export, grown by the peasants who had come to the country's defense when the elites had abandoned it to protect their own interests.

 He also attacked the elites' role in Haitian education.
 The elite believed they needed to civilize the masses.
 Price-Mars wrote frequently about educational programs.
 He examined the "intellectual tools" available in Haiti and challenged the elite to promote progress among the masses because of their advantage of position.

 He ultimately came to embrace Haiti's slavery history as the true source of the Haitian identity and culture.
 He admired the culture and religion developed among the slaves as their base for rebelling against the Europeans and building a Haitian nation.

-Collective bovarysme was also used to describe predominantly black Dominicans that denied their African roots in favor of their Spanish ancestry.
-During the Dominican Independence War, many pro-independence Dominicans looking to gain support from Europe and the United States did not see themselves as black.
-They viewed the conflict as a war between whites and blacks, or between the "civilized" and "barbaric".